tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storagerp/SRP_Error_Codes_Delete_Storage_Account.md

 ---
 title: "Error Codes for Delete Storage Account (Azure Storage)"
-description: List of error codes and HTTP status for the Delete Storage Account API.
+description: List of error codes and HTTP status for the Delete Storage Account operation.
 ---
 # Error Codes for Delete Storage Account